syncfusion-content/mobilejavascript-docs/MobileJS/Tab/Getting-Started.md

-To render the Tab control, set the “data-role” attribute to “ejmtab” to a &lt;div&gt; element and include the list of tab items that is added.
+To render the Tab control, set the “data-role” attribute to “ejmtab” to a <div> element and include the list of tab items that is added.
 Add the “data-ej-text” attribute to set text for each item

 {% highlight html %}